flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 For detailed instructions on how to upload a mesh, run a case and download the results, please refer to the :ref:`Quick Start <quickstart>` section of this documentation - these details will not be covered in this case study.

 Some tips on setting the input quantities related to BET can be found at :ref:`bet_input`.
-One thing needs to be noted that in the high fidelity DES of XV-15 rotor blades, there is no hub, so to match the model in high fidelity simulations, the chord length in :math:`r<0.09R` should be 0 in BET simulations.
+Please note that in the high fidelity detached eddy simulation of XV-15 rotor blades in `our paper <https://arxiv.org/pdf/2201.11560.pdf>`_, there is no hub, so to match the model in the high fidelity simulations, the chord length in :math:`r<0.09R` should be 0 in BET simulations.
 Therefore, in the case configuration file, the chord length is set to 0 right before the first cross section (:math:`r=0.09R`).
 This setting leads to the radial distribution similar to "chords_distribution_1" shown in :ref:`bet_input`.
 The forces and moments related to the BET Disk are saved to "bet_forces_v2.csv".
 A detailed description on this file can be found at :ref:`betDiskLoadingNote`.
 Here we will convert the non-dimensional values in the above csv file to dimensional values:

 1. thrust and torque.
 Because the axial direction of the rotor is in Z axis, the thrust is saved as "Disk0_Force_z" and the torque is saved as "Disk0_Moment_z" in the .csv file.
 The dimensional thrust and torque can be calculated by :eq:`defBETForce` and :eq:`defBETMoment`: